PVHL/jsObjDB/Readme.md

 This function will sort all elements of the database on `b[4]`, then ensure each possible value of `c` occurs only once, and then return the first.
 That is, the first() function returns an object and not a cursor.

 Cursors usually only contain reference to objects that exist in an jsObjDB.
-However, if the reference is formed from a delete operation - all of its objects have been removed from their DB, and so the cursor forms their only reference.
+However, if the cursor is created during a delete operation - all of its objects will have been removed from their DB, and so the cursor forms their only reference (i.e. they are orphans).

-Cursor object is designed for walking (using _.each, or the built in .each) and various other chained functions.
+Cursor objects are designed for walking (using _.each, or the built in .each) and various other chained functions.
 They are array like objects, supporting foreach, [], length.

 Cursor objects are _not_ created by users - they are automatically created as a way to return sets of data.